Near-Death and UFO Encounters

 them.
 The typical NDE, for example, is usually recounted

 in such a way as to impress the reader or listener

 with its ineffable beauty, transcendental influx

 or knowledge, and spiritual profundity.
 In my own

-struck and indeed deeply affected by
+struck and indeed deeply affected by the radiant

-from NDErs while in the throes of describing their experiences
+NDErs while in the throes of describing their experiences

 to me.
-With UFO abductees, on the other hand, both the content
+With UFO abductees, on the other hand, both

-senses one is reading about or
+for instance, one senses one is reading about or

 immediate aftermath of their experience that they

 have been the victims of a form of psychological

 rape.
-Their reactions afterward are indicative in any case
+Their reactions afterward are indicative in

-Hunt, and Dondershine 1988;
+(Spiegel, Hunt, and Dondershine 1988;

 and their difficulties in dealing with their experience